DigitalHarbor7/DigitalHarbor/README.md

 ## Services

-1. Your Digital Harbor is a [Little Link](https://littlelink.io) page
+1. Your Digital Harbor is inspired from the [Little Link](https://littlelink.io) project
 2. I host your page for you (the main service of Digital Harbor)
 3. Artisanal QR Codes generated with Stable Diffusion